tenforward/kubernetes-the-hard-way-libvirt-kvm/docs/01-prerequisites.md

 However, I find much easier to use [kcli](https://kcli.readthedocs.io/en/master/) to deploy my virtual infrastructure.  **Kcli** is a tool meant to interact with existing virtualization providers (libvirt, kubevirt, ovirt, openstack, gcp and aws, vsphere) and to easily deploy and customize vms from cloud images.
 You can also interact with those vms (list, info, ssh, start, stop, delete, console, serialconsole, add/delete disk, add/delete nic,…).
 Futhermore, you can deploy vms using predefined profiles, several at once using plan files or entire products for which plans were already created for you.

+However, on our environment, some `kcli` commands failed, so we use `virsh` and `virt-manager` instead.

 ### Install kcli